 By clicking on the task, it needs to show the task owner indicator reflecting the responsible person from the team.

 Image Source: SmartSheet

-You won’t find the Task dependency arrows or lines for all the project management software and also not always it is required as well.
+You won’t find the Task dependency arrows or lines for all the project management software; it is also not always required.

 However, when required, they are represented with an arrow or a connecting line showing that a task needs to be completed before another begins.

 You will be still see the calendar dates running along the top of the chart; there will be what you should call a date indicator.